-Reference Title Summary of Policy Highland-wide Highland-wide Local Development Plan (2012) Policy 28 Sustainable Design See Table 2 above for full policy details Policy 30 Physical Constraints See Table 6 above for full policy details Policy 54 Mineral Wastes The Council will encourage the minimisation and positive re-use/recycling of mineral, construction and demolition wastes.
+Reference Title Summary of Policy HwLDP (2012 2) Policy 28 Sustainable Design See Table 2 for full policy details Policy 30 Physical Constraints See Table 6 for full policy details.
+Policy 54 Mineral Wastes The Council will encourage the minimisation and positive re-use/recycling of mineral, construction and demolition wastes.
 Waste management is an issue to be addressed for new or existing extractions to the satisfaction of the Council for the prevention or minimisation, treatment, recovery and disposal of waste with a view to minimising waste generation and its harmfulness.
 A Waste Management Plan should be provided to show this information.
 Policy 55 Peat and Soils Development proposals should demonstrate how they have avoided unnecessary disturbance, degradation or erosion of peat and soils.
 Unacceptable disturbance of peat will not be permitted unless it is shown that the adverse effects of such disturbance are clearly outweighed by social, environmental or economic benefits arising from the development proposal.
 Where development on peat is clearly demonstrated to be unavoidable then the Council may ask for a peatland management plan to be submitted which clearly demonstrates how impacts have been minimised and mitigated.
 New areas of commercial peat extraction will not be supported unless it can be shown that it is an area of degraded peatland which is clearly demonstrated to have been significantly damaged by human activity and has low conservation value and as a result restoration is not possible.
-Proposals must also demonstrate to the Council's satisfaction that extraction would not adversely affect the integrity of nearby Natura sites containing areas

-Reference Title Summary of Policy of peatland.
-Policy 57 Natural, Built and Cultural Heritage See Table 2 above for full policy details Policy 62 Geodiversity Development proposals that include measures to protect and enhance geodiversity interests of international, national and regional/local importance in the wider countryside, will be supported.
-The Council will also support improvement of accessibility and interpretation as an educational or geo- tourism resource, where it is possible to integrate sympathetically development, geodiversity and other existing interests.
-Policy 72 Pollution See Table 2 above for full policy details
+Proposals must also demonstrate to the Council's satisfaction that extraction would not adversely affect the integrity of nearby Natura sites containing areas of peatland.
+Policy 57 Natural, Built and Cultural Heritage See Table 6 for full policy details.
+Policy 62 Geodiversity Development proposals that include measures to protect and enhance geodiversity interests of international, national and regional/local importance in the wider countryside, will be supported.
+The Council will also support improvement of accessibility and interpretation as an educational or geo-tourism resource, where it is possible to integrate sympathetically development, geodiversity and other existing interests.
+Policy 72 Pollution See Table 2 for full policy details

-1.8 Chapter 13: Road Drainage and the Water Environment
+Policy Context for Chapter 14: Road Drainage and the Water Environment

-Key principles of SPP on road drainage and the water environment are: 1.8.1

-- supporting delivery of infrastructure, for example transport, education, energy, digital and water; • - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; - supporting climate change mitigation and adaptation including taking account of flood risk; - making efficient use of existing capacities of land, buildings and infrastructure including supporting town centre and regeneration priorities; and - having regard to the principles for sustainable land use set out in the Land Use Strategy. - SPP sets out subject policy guidance in Flood Risk and Drainage (paragraphs 254 to 268).
-SPP 1.8.2 encourages planning authorities to take the probability of flooding from all sources (coastal, fluvial (water course), pluvial (surface water), groundwater, sewers and blocked culverts) and the risks involved with such flooding into account when preparing development plans and determining planning applications. - The following PANs published by the Scottish Government provide further advice on specific 1.8.3 topics.
-PANs relevance to road drainage and the water environment are summarised in Table 13.
+- 1.1.23 Key principles of SPP (Scottish Government 2014) on road drainage and the water environment are: - supporting delivery of infrastructure, for example transport, education, energy, digital and water; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality. - supporting climate change mitigation and adaptation including taking account of flood risk; - making efficient use of existing capacities of land, buildings and infrastructure including supporting town centre and regeneration priorities; and - having regard to the principles for sustainable land use set out in the Land Use Strategy. - 1.1.24 SPP sets out subject policy guidance on Road Drainage and the Water Environment in 'Flood Risk and Drainage' (paragraphs 254 to 268).
+SPP encourages planning authorities to take the probability of flooding from all sources (coastal, fluvial (watercourse), pluvial (surface water), groundwater, sewers and blocked culverts) and the risks involved with such flooding into account when preparing development plans and determining planning applications. - 1.1.25 Circulars, PANs and Online Planning Advice published by the Scottish Government provide further guidance on specific topics.
+Documents relevant to road drainage and the water environment are summarised in Table 11.